voxpupuli/puppet-rabbitmq/README.md

 ####`node_ip_address`

 The value of NODE_IP_ADDRESS in rabbitmq_env.config and of the rabbitmq_management server if it is enabled.
+See also `management_ip_address`.
+Use 0.0.0.0 to bind to all interfaces.

 ####`package_ensure`